SimCMinMax/AutoSimC/README.md

    Start AutoSimC with the argument *-sim stagex*.
 If you use launch.bat, edit it and adjust the -sim argument in there.
    This will resume AutoSimC at stage x, assuming all previous results are ok and you did not clean up the temp folder.

+1. I get an error message *ModuleNotFoundError: No module named 'settings'*

+   That means you have no settings.py file.
+Rename settings.template.py to settings.py.

 ## Changelog